Call-for-Code/OpenHarvest/README.md

 ### Building app
 #### backend
 1. Install mkcert.
 For mac or linux: `brew install mkcert`.
 Windows user can download mkcert.exe from [Mkcert Github](https://github.com/FiloSottile/mkcert/releases)
+   Install ts-node for windows users in backend folder npm i -g ts-node
 2. Create Certificates
    ```
    mkcert -install
    mkcert localhost 127.0.0.1
    ```
-2. Create Mongodb Data Directory, anywhere you want but preferably in the same directory as the docker compose.
+3. Create Mongodb Data Directory, anywhere you want but preferably in the same directory as the docker compose.
 This is optional for Windows user.
    ```
    mkdir {YOUR_PATH}
    ```